Tag: President Treason

 I should be angry.

-I should be virtually speechless with anger, with enraged disgust, and with outraged fury at both the actions and words of the traitor who inhabits the White House AND … Read the rest
+I should be virtually speechless with anger, with enraged disgust, and with outraged fury at both the actions and words of the traitor who inhabits the White House AND the Republican Party who have and continue to refuse to hold this disgusting little man to account.

 Greg Sargent at the Post points out that Republicans are avoiding the core issue.